Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Application to Gaussian crossed effect models

 \subsubsection{Real data example}

 We now consider a real dataset, containing university lecture evaluations by students at ETH Zurich.
 The dataset is freely available from the R package \textbf{lme4} \citep{insteval} under the name \enquote{InstEval}.
 Each observation includes a score ranging from 1 to 5, assigned to a lecture, along with 6 factors that may potentially impact the score, including the identity of the student giving the rating or department that offers the course.
 Following the notation in \eqref{eq:gauss_crem}, we have $N = 73421, K = 6$ and $(I_1,...,I_6) = (2972,1128,4,6,2,14)$.
-We implement the two-step coupling with Algorithmic specification \ref{par:alg_details2}.
 We compute the estimated meeting times for different numbers and combinations of factors for Model \ref{ex:gcrem} with fixed variances (estimated via standard MCMC and plugged in the coupling procedure).
 We numerically computed the bound for each combination using the MCMC variance estimates.
-The results of the experiment are shown in Table \ref{tab:res}.

-The fact that for the vanilla scheme the bound is smaller than the estimated meeting time is not undermining the validity of our theory: as highlighted in Remark \ref{rem:comp_cost} of Section \ref{rem:comp_cost}, the bound is derived for strategies coupling directly the kernel $P$ of \eqref{eq:gaus_kernel_form}, while for ease of implementation we used \eqref{eq:coupled_kernels_m} and \eqref{eq:coupled_kernels_c}.
-Furthermore, the bound holds for $d(\x,\y) = \| P(\x,\cdot)-P(\y, \cdot)\|_{TV}$ while we used $d(\x,\y) = \| \x -\y \|$.
+Table \ref{tab:res} reports the results obtained when including the first two and the first five factors of the dataset.
+We exclude the last factor because it is nested in the second one, leading to additional complications beyond the scope of this work (see \cite{pfvi} and \cite{andrea2024} for further discussion).